iter8-tools/docs/docs/getting-started/first-release.md

 ## Deploy candidate

-A candidate can deployed by simply adding a second version to the list of versions composing the application:
+A candidate can deployed by simply adding a second version to the list of versions comprising the application:

 ```shell
 cat <<EOF | helm upgrade --install httpbin $CHARTS/release -f -